My 10mm vs. Mountain Lion

 5 minute read

-Now I know this sounds crazy, but on this particular day I was hiking with my cat, Brookie, named after my favorite type of trout to catch.
-She was about two months old and she had been on fishing hikes with me since she was three weeks old.
-I travel a lot, and fish alone a lot, so the plan was to find a good fishing buddy that wouldn’t tell others about my favorite places and could also be left home while I traveled.
-Brookie has always liked sitting on my shoulders as I hike, and she was doing that on this day.
+Now I know this sounds crazy, but on this particular day, I was hiking with my cat, Brookie, named after my favorite type of trout to catch.
+She was about two months old, and she had been on fishing hikes with me since she was three weeks old.
+I travel a lot, and fish alone a lot, so the plan was to find a good fishing buddy who wouldn’t tell others about my favorite places and could also stay home while I traveled.
+Brookie has always liked sitting on my shoulders while I hike, and she did so that day.

-Brookie, Bridget’s cat, was with her on this particular day.
+Brookie, Bridget’s cat, shown here riding on her shoulders, was with her on this particular day.

 About a quarter of the way into the hike, Brookie started meowing like crazy.
 I figured it was because she was young and still new to this hiking thing that I was making her do.
 She was meowing so much, and sounding so much like a young kitten, that I thought to myself “you are going to call in a predator.”

-Brookie was meowing and moving around wildly that day, which made Bridget stop to adjust her gear.
+Brookie was meowing and moving wildly that day, making Bridget stop to adjust her gear.
+It’s that moment that likely prevented the mountain lion attack.

 As I turned, I saw a big, strawberry blonde-colored mountain lion about 10 yards behind me.
 My stopping to fix Brookie’s leash had surprised the mountain lion, and it shot off to my right and into the woods.
 I’ll never forget seeing it crouch down like a housecat in full pounce mode as it weaved through a thick forest of aspens.
 Its long tail was really recognizable as it ran away through the aspens until it was eventually out of my sight.

-The 10mm Springfield is part of her gear kit when she heads out.
+The Springfield Armory 1911 pistol chambered for the 10mm Auto cartridge is part of the author’s gear kit when she heads out.

 When Bridget stopped, she turned around to see a mountain lion stalking her.
 Image: Shutterstock/Warren Metcalf

-I know a lot of people may fear going deep into the backcountry by themselves.
+I know many people fear venturing deep into the backcountry alone.
 There literally could be lions, cougars and bears at every corner — and you never know when you’re going to bump into an aggressive one.
 Having a reliable pistol on my hip gives me the confidence to go on the fishing and hunting adventures that truly are my favorite experiences in the world.

 Lessons Learned